jessej3000/GoRoutine_Cancelling/README.md

 - queryURL: The actual consumption of an endpoint.

 - isItemInSlice: This function searches for an interger in the slice and returns true if found and false otherwise.
-It does this by dividing the search into 3 parts of the slice to somehow make the search have a higher rate of finding the equivalent integer in the slice if there are any.
+It does this by dividing the search into 3 parts of the slice to somehow make the search have a higher rate of finding the equivalent integer in the slice quickly if there are any.